A-Hamdi1/ArtyProd-Django/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
-(Assuming MIT, you might want to create this file if it doesn't exist)